John Dawkins (South Australian politician): Political career

 During his time in politics, he was most well-known for his work on suicide prevention and surrogacy.

-Suicide prevention
+Suicide Prevention

 Suicide is the leading cause of death for South Australians between the age of 15 and 44.
 Within the indigenous community this rate is more than doubled.
 In 2019 the ABS released statistics that showed a reduction in the suicide rate for South Australia, down from 12.8% to 12% in one year (2017-2018).
 This statistic marks a 6.8 percent decrease and places South Australia below the national average.

 John Dawkins was announced as the Premier's Advocate for Suicide Prevention in 2018.
-He is also a key member of the Premier's Council on Suicide Prevention, a body that consists of thirteen advocates that meet and discuss how South Australia can minimise the impact of suicide.
-In this role John Dawkins helped to facilitate the following political actions:
+He was also a key member of the Premier's Council on Suicide Prevention, a body that consists of thirteen advocates that meet and discuss how South Australia can minimise the impact of suicide.